Voting Rights, Markov Chains, and Optimization by Short Bursts

 In this section, we consider a graph with a bottleneck, where reaching the other side of the bottleneck -- where scores are higher -- requires first traversing a path with lower scores.
 On such a graph, biased walks perform poorly, as do short bursts whose burst length is shorter than or of comparable length to the length of the low-scoring path.
 Greedy random walks, where a new plan is only accepted if its score is the same or higher, also fail to cross this bottleneck.
-(Note a greedy random walk is equivalent to short bursts of length $1$, or biased random walks with acceptance probability $q = 0$).

 The bottleneck graph we consider consists of two 20-vertex complete graphs $K_{20}$ joined by a path $P_7$ of length $7$; see Fig.~\ref{fig:bottleneck_graph} In one $K_{20}$, which we call the positive copy of $K_{20}$, each node has a score of 1 or 2.
 In the other $K_{20}$, which we call the negative $K_{20}$, nodes have scores of -1 or -2.
 The $P_7$ path has nodes with scores of $[0, -1, -2, -3, -2, -1, 0]$.
 The first vertex in this path is connected to a vertex in the positive $K_{20}$ which has score 1, and the last vertex of this path is connected to a vertex in the negative $K_{20}$ with score $-1$.